 Feisty British director Alan Parker takes on the Ku Klux Klan in Mississippi Burning as two white FBI agents head up a government probe into the disappearance of three civil rights workers in Mississippi during the summer of 1964.

-The film’s concentration on the efforts of the two agents – tight-lipped play-it-by-the-book Ward and more instinctive Southern lawman Anderson – and the marginalisation of blacks in the story, brought accusations of racism which Parker strongly denied.
+The film’s concentration on the efforts of the two agents – tight-lipped play-it-by-the-book Ward and more instinctive Southern lawman Anderson (he used to be a Mississippi sheriff) – and the marginalisation of blacks in the story, brought accusations of racism which Parker strongly denied.

-This was Hackman’s first major role for several years and he dominates all before him, whether beating up Brad Dourif in a barber’s shop, making jokes with Willem Dafoe’s uptight fellow agent or gently flirting with Frances McDormand’s terrified Klan widow.
+This was Hackman’s first major role for several years and he dominates all before him, whether beating up bigoted Deputy and lynch mob leader Clinton Pell (Brad Dourif) in a barber’s shop, making jokes with Dafoe’s uptight fellow agent or gently flirting with Frances McDormand’s terrified Klan widow, Mrs Pell.

 Loosely based on a true story and shot with great visual flair (Peter Biziou won the Oscar for best cinematography), this is a gripping evocation of the early days of the civil rights movement.